 AGC of Minnesota Foundation

 The AGC of Minnesota Foundation is a 501(c)(3) organization that provides scholarship aid to students who have a career interest in construction, and to related organizations that support the Minnesota construction industry.
-Contributions are tax-deductible, and may be mailed to:

-Scholarship applications are now being accepted!
-Apply today!
+Scholarship applications are now closed for 2025.

 AGC of Minnesota has a strong tradition of providing scholarships to outstanding students studying for careers in the construction industry.
 AGC has three scholarship categories: AGC Foundation Scholarships will be awarded to students who are currently enrolled in an accredited post-secondary institution in a construction field.